mshava/NodebotsOpenDay/BattleBot.md

 ![Battle bot](./images/battlebot_1.jpg)

+Attach the Arduino to the chassis, make sure the green dot is on top.

+![Battle bot](./images/battlebot_2.jpg)

 Attach:
-  * the Arduino to the chassis - make sure the green dot is on top.
 	* the servos - to the bottom of the chassis using the 2 cable ties

-![Battle bot](./images/battlebot_2.jpg)

-Attach the omni wheel using the screws supplied, there are 2 holes underneath the chassis for attaching it.
+ 	* the omni wheel using the screws supplied, there are 2 holes underneath the chassis for attaching it.

 ![Battle bot](./images/battlebot_3.jpg)